apideck-libraries/portman/examples/portman-globals/readme.md

 # Portman - Globals

 This example focuses on the `globals` settings of Portman.
-It is contains some very powerful options, to manipulate or replace keys/values/strings, in the full Postman collection.
+It contains some very powerful options, to manipulate the Postman collection.

-_use-case_:
+_use-cases_:

 - Mass replace certain keys
 - Mass replace certain values/strings/objects
+- Set Postman collection variables
+- Insert pre-request scripts (from files)
+- Insert test scripts (from files)
+- Overwrite the OpenAPI security schema

 ## CLI usage